Special Educational Needs and Disabilities

 - Children contribute their views about school through the school learning council.
 They are sometimes questioned more specifically about teaching and learning and any provision that has been put in place for them.
 This is done to assess the impact of provision and to identify any areas that need developing.

-- If your child has a SENSa or an EHCP your views and the views of your child will be sought before any review meetings.
+- If your child has a SENSa or an EHCP, your views and the views of your child will be sought before any review meetings and you will be invited to join the meetings themselves.

 - For further information about joining FOMS or becoming more involved with the school, please contact the school office who will be happy to help you.